 Wednesday, June 27, 2012

-INDIANAPOLIS — New Hampshire and Virginia became the latest states to offer private school choice, with both enacting tax-credit scholarship programs today.
+INDIANAPOLIS, IN—New Hampshire and Virginia became the latest states to offer private school choice, with both enacting tax-credit scholarship programs today.
 In Virginia, Gov. Bob McDonnell signed the act into law.
 In New Hampshire, the legislature adopted the plan by overriding Gov. John Lynch’s veto.

 Under tax-credit scholarship programs, government provides tax credits to individuals and corporations that donate to nonprofits, which, in turn, distribute private school scholarships.
 Virginia and New Hampshire now join Arizona, Florida, Georgia, Indiana, Iowa, Louisiana, Oklahoma, Pennsylvania, and Rhode Island as states that offer such programs.